vppillai/h3Docs/apps/firmware_update/readme.md

 ## Building Firmware Image

-image_tool located in src/firmware is used to build binary images for WINC devices. it collects all the firmware for each section and combine it in to one firmware called m2m_image_3a0.bin.
+image_tool is located in src/firmware is used to build binary images for ATWINC devices.
+It collects all the firmware for each section and combine it in to one firmware called m2m_image_XXXX.bin.
 The Image_tool gathers the above-mentioned section and its address information from flash_image XML file.
 Please refer flash_image XML file for more information on how memory is divided.

-WINC1500 memory sections:
+ATWINC1500 memory segmentation:

 ![MHC](images/firmware_sections_1500_rs.png)

-WINC3400 memory sections:
+ATWINC3400 memory segmentation:

 ![MHC](images/firmware_sections_3400_rs.png)

 image_tool and the configuration XML file both can be found under "src\firmware" directory inside firmware_update_project.

+### image_tool usage

 | usage | command |
 | ----------- | ----------- |